cerea-daml/treeconfigparser/treeconfigparser/documentation.md

         [subsection12]
             option3 = val3

-and with this file under the 'cpp' format:
+with this file under the 'cpp' format:

     section1.option1 = val1
     section1.subsection11.option2 = val2
     section1.subsection12.option3 = val3

+and cannot be constructed under the 'flat' format.

 Comments can be included in the configuration file using a dedicated character (usually '#').
 Everything which is on the right of this